Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Methodology

 \paragraph{Theorem 1.}

 \textit{As the training progresses, the true error rate ratio can be approximately equal to the \(t\)-power of the estimated error rate ratio, as shown below:}

 \textit{where $\alpha > 0$ is a scaling factor that reflects the error reduction rate.
-Then, the original condition in Equation \ref{equation:orgin_condition} is approximately equivalent to the following constraints:}
+Then, the original condition in Equation \ref{equation:origin_condition} is approximately equivalent to the following constraints:}

-A detailed proof of Lemma 1 and Theorem 1 is provided in the supplementary material.
 Based on the theoretical analysis, we establish the necessary condition under which the model can be effectively optimized by self-training, as described in Equation \ref{updated_condition}, and establish an upper bound on the pseudo-label budget for each iteration.
+Here, $L_j'$ denotes the size of the pseudo-labeled training set used by model $f_j$ in the previous iteration.
 Accordingly, the final set of pseudo-labeled samples is formalized as:

 This dynamic filtering strategy reduces the mismatch between model capacity and pseudo-label quantity.
 Consequently, the model can self-regulate the amount of pseudo-labeled data during training, leading to stable and consistent performance improvements.